sdondley/Dist-Zilla-for-Beginners/tutorial8.md

 closer look at its output through a broad examination of the distribution we just created with the `[@Starter]` bundle in the last tutorial.
 As this is only a tutorial, we will provide just enough information to satisfy the curious and set the stage for some more advanced tutorials.
-But An entire book could be written about all the different components of a Perl distribution that we definitely aren't getting paid well enough to detail.
+But an entire book could be written about all the different components of a Perl distribution that we definitely aren't getting paid well enough to detail.